micro-community/development/planning/specs/mvp/mvp-steps.md

 Note: For the MVP we decided to hide the concept of namespaces from the users to leave us more time to work out the details.

-**Things to work out**:
-- ~~"Right now `micro login` uses the auth of the namespace you're currently in.
-If we're changing this to always talk to the platform it'll mean the users auth account isn't valid when making a call via the CLI."~~ EDIT: We'll give them a single global account for m3o that they login with and has access to do "platform" things.
-Since we only give them one namespace right now it shouldn't matter.

 ```
 $ micro run github.com/micro/examples/helloworld